 One of the great sides to the Social Security act is that if one spouse should pass away, and if they were the one who made a larger Social Security benefits package, the surviving spouse who has the lower benefits level can apply to have their benefits bumped up to the level of the one who died.
 The best way to make the most of this would be to have the higher-earning spouse delay their benefits until they are seventy.
 They'll have the biggest Social Security payments then.
 It doesn't matter if that person doesn't live long after that.
 The surviving spouse will stand to make so much more.

-You have read the best review article categorized by best tips and the title Raising your Social Security Benefit Dues as much as you.
-You can bookmark or spread this post by using this URL http://besttipsto.blogspot.com/2012/09/raising-your-social-security-benefit.html.
+and the title Raising your Social Security Benefit Dues as much as you.
+You can bookmark or spread this post by using this URL https://besttipsto.blogspot.com/2012/09/raising-your-social-security-benefit.html.
 Thank You!

 Comments :